JaderoChan/global_hotkey/doc/README_EN.md

 - `GLOBAL_HOTKEY_DISABLE_HOOK` Specifies whether to disable `Hook-style Global Hotkey (Hook GHM)`.
 Default is `OFF`.

 - `GLOBAL_HOTKEY_OPTIMIZE_SYSTEM_RESERVE_HOTKEY` This option is only for Hook GHM on the Windows platform.
-If this option is enabled, when the hotkeys 'Ctrl+Shift+ESC' and 'Ctrl+Alt+Delete' are triggered, some tricks will be used to try to prevent abnormal program behavior.
+If this option is enabled, when the hotkeys `Ctrl+Shift+ESC` and `Ctrl+Alt+Delete` are triggered, some tricks will be used to try to prevent abnormal program behavior.
 Default is enable.

 - `GLOBAL_HOTKEY_BUILD_EXAMPLE` Whether to build example programs.
 Default depends on whether the project is the main project.